A History of Disabled Nikkei, East Side Freedom Library (ESFL), July 2022

 The fight of disability rights in the United States has included several Japanese-American citizens who served as local, state, and national officials.
 Many became involved because of personal experiences, including the mass incarceration and combat during World War II.
 Yet, their significant contributions to the development of the Americans with Disabilities Act has mostly been overlooked.

-My panel for the National Council on Public History (NCPH), which turned into a Twitter conversation which discussed barriers that disabled historians face, accommodations that worked, how institutions working with or for people with disabilities create accommodations, institutional accessibility guidelines, and attempted to discuss how institutions can improve accessibility but received no replies.
+Panel turned Twitter conversation, due to the pandemic, which discussed barriers that disabled historians face, accommodations that worked, how institutions working with or for people with disabilities create accommodations, institutional accessibility guidelines, and attempted to discuss how institutions can improve accessibility but received no replies.

 Exploring Japanese American incarceration during World War II and preservation